syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Refer the below image to set TransitionType Mode to SfPullToRefresh via StoryBoard.
+Refer to the following image to set TransitionType mode to SfPullToRefresh using story board.
 ![SfPullToRefresh properties via story board](GettingStarted_images/GettingStarted_StoryBoard_SfPullToRefresh_TransitionType_Push.png)

 ### Final output of the sample